ElonitaKrasniqi1/Task_2/README.md

 ### This is my Second Task

-All task developments are found in the master branch
+All task developments are found here!